 Well-trained cosmetic dentists are looking at more than just your smile when they create your veneers.
 They are seeing how the veneers will blend into your skin color and the whites of your eyes.
 They consider gender, face shape, and age as they sculpt and solidify your smile makeover.

 Done well, veneers can have a decades-long lifespan, but that is affected by how well the veneers are bonded to your teeth.
 There is no room for error, and there should be no room for moisture or bacteria to form in between your natural teeth and veneers.
 The finished veneers are about the look, but what's going on behind the scenes is important too.
 A careful dentist knows this and gets it right.

 Patients themselves directly affect the longevity of porcelain veneers.
 You may have a gorgeous, flawless smile that was created in a lab, but it isn't self-cleaning.
 It is still necessary to brush and floss your teeth daily and with great care to ensure that they are free of food and plaque.
 You also need to see your dentist twice a year for dental cleanings and check-ups.
 These preventive care visits ensure not only that you have a professional's eyes on your veneers to confirm that they are in good shape, but that the rest of your smile is healthy too and free from disease or infection.

 Veneers are a worthwhile and amazing smile makeover treatment for a qualified patient.
-Work with the experienced cosmetic dentists at Dentistry for Life in Philadelphia to find out whether you’re a good candidate for porcelain veneers or another type of treatment.
+Work with the experienced dentists at Dentistry for Life to find out whether you're a good candidate for porcelain veneers or another type of treatment.
 You can have a beautiful smile and eliminate all the imperfections you dislike.
+If you're interested in finding out the longevity of porcelain veneers Philadelphia cosmetic dentistry experts at Dentistry for Life can go over this and any other questions you have during a consultation.
 Schedule your appointment today.

 Philadelphia dentist offers saturday and sunday appointments.